teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 Comments in the Sermanet and Lecun paper indicated that care should be taken to ensure that the validation set did not include images that were taken from the same run of images taken from the same sign, as this would not give the best indication of how well the model worked on general examples of the signs.
 I had not checked this.

-An example of an original Grayscale Image and a set of the augmented images generated from it are presented in Figure 6.
+An example of an original grayscaled image and a set of the augmented images generated from it are presented in Figure 6.

 ---